rayeshman/howtobecomeahacker/README.md

-howtobecomeahacker
+How To Become A Hacker
 ==================

-This's Eric Raymond's How to become a hacker in persian.
+This is Eric Raymond's How to become a hacker in persian.

 Eric S. Raymond,Translate:Arash Bijanzade With Navid Abdi &amp; Alan Baqumian's help (Update to Revision 1.45 and some other edits by rayeshman) - Powered by Nikola